ebrahimbd/Linux-Set-up/README.md

 ## gitconfig file

--Not the one you should be using.
+- Not the one you should be using.

 ## C.vim
 Author  : Mikhail Wolfson